endo64/redo/README.md

 > `<id>` is a number between 1 and 999

-ToDo items are simply stored in `redo.cnf` file in the folder where the application executed.
+ToDo items are simply stored in `redo.todo` file in the folder where the application executed.
 So you can have multiple ToDo files.

 ---